shubham261r/Metro-analysis-project/README.md

 # Delhi Metro Network Analysis and Visualization

 This project provides a comprehensive analysis of the Delhi Metro network using Python.
-It leverages libraries like `pandas` for data manipulation, and `Plotly` and `Folium` for creating insightful, interactive visualizations.
+It leverages libraries like `pandas` for data manipulation, and `matplotlib` and `Folium` for creating insightful, interactive visualizations.
 The analysis explores the network's growth over time, characteristics of its various lines, and the connectivity provided by interchange stations.

 ## 📈 Features & Analysis